fauna/fauna-shell/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/fauna.svg)](https://npmjs.org/package/fauna)
 [![License](https://img.shields.io/npm/l/fauna.svg)](https://github.com/fauna/fauna/blob/master/package.json) -->

-This tools gives you access to [FaunaDB](http://fauna.com/) directly from your CLI.
+This tools gives you access to [Fauna](http://fauna.com/) directly from your CLI.

-It also includes a [Shell](#shell) so you can issue queries to FaunaDB without needing to install additional libraries.
+It also includes a [Shell](#shell) so you can issue queries to Fauna without needing to install additional libraries.

 You can install it via npm like this: